ACE SF F-Series Singles Image Library

 DONALD E. WESTLAKE (1933-2008) was a prolific, witty and popular crime writer who won three Edgar Awards and was 1993's Mystery Writers of America Grand Master for life achievement.
 His science fiction and fantasy includes over 30 stories from 1954-1984, many collected in The Curious Facts Preceding My Execution (1968) and Tomorrow's Crimes (1989).
 Novels in this genre were Anarchaos (1967 as by Curt Clark), Humans (1992), and Smoke (1995).

-F-422 LEIGH BRACKETT The Sword of Rhiannon (c.
-1953; 1967; listed as "complete and unabridged")
+F-422 LEIGH BRACKETT The Sword of Rhiannon (cover by John Schoenherr; c.1953; 1967; listed as "Complete & Unabridged")

 The Sword of Rhiannon was originally published in ACE Double D-36 (1953) bound with Robert E. Howard's Conan the Conqueror.

-F-425 POUL ANDERSON World Without Stars (cover by Kelly Freas; 1967; listed as "first book publication")
+F-425 POUL ANDERSON World Without Stars (cover by Kelly Freas; 1967; listed as "First Book Publication")

 F-425 (back cover)

-F-426 GORDON R. DICKSON The Genetic General (1967; listed as "complete and unabridged")
+F-426 GORDON R. DICKSON The Genetic General (c.1960; 1967; listed as "Complete & Unabridged")

 This story was later expanded into Dorsai!